 - VPN for remote connectivity, and log reporting to centralized log and event management server.

-Insurance and Loss of Equipment
+3.3.a Insurance and Loss of Equipment

 University equipment and other resources located at an alternate work location are not automatically insured.
-Departments are encouraged to ensure such equipment by contacting Risk Management Services or by viewing online information regarding the commercial insurance program on the Risk Management Services website.
+Departments are encouraged to ensure such equipment by contacting Risk Management or by viewing online information regarding the commercial insurance program on the Risk Management website.

 If departments choose not to insure the equipment, the formal Telework Agreement should specify under Equipment the Department will Provide whether the department or the employee bears the risk of loss.
 Any loss or damage of University equipment must be reported at once to the teleworker’s supervisor.
 Loss of University equipment is also reported on an Inventory Control Report (see BPPM 20.50).